 How to use the ACFI

-You make an ACFI claim by completing the ACFI application for classification form.
+You can make an ACFI claim for care provided up to 30 September 2022 by completing the ACFI application for classification form.
 There are 2 ways you can submit the form to Services Australia:

 - through aged care online claiming